kitty624/JA2-v1.13-7609-GameDir/README.md

 - of course the SCI also contains the exe, the standard 7609-exe

 - if you want the 7609+AI-exe instead check downloads provided by the author sevenfm (see links under his youtube-videos or at russian ja2 forum)
+  (closed development, won't be on gitHub unless the author himselves decides to do so)